Hendrix-CS/csci320/projects/webserver.md

 ---
 layout: work
 type: Project
-num: 6
+num: 5
-worktitle: Web Server Part 1
+worktitle: Web Server
 ---

 Write a command-line program called `webserver`.
+* Source file: `src/bin/webserver.rs` in the `part1` project.

 This program will listen for `http` requests on port 8888.
-To achieve this, set up a [TcpListener](https://doc.rust-lang.org/std/net/struct.TcpListener.html) that is bound to `localhost:8888`.
+To achieve this, you will set up a [TcpListener](https://doc.rust-lang.org/std/net/struct.TcpListener.html) that is bound to `localhost:8888`.